Erlemar/dswok/General ML/SVM.md

 ---
 Support Vector Machines (SVM) is a supervised learning algorithm used for classification, regression, and outlier detection.
 Support vector machines focus only on the points that are the most difficult to tell apart, whereas other classifiers pay attention to all of the points.

 The intuition is that if a classifier is good at separating the most challenging points (that are close to each other), then it will be even better at separating other points.
-SVM searches for the closest points, so-called "support vectors" (the points are like vectors and that the best line "depends on" or is "supported by" them).
+SVM searches for the closest points, so-called "support vectors" (the points are like vectors and the best line "depends on" or is "supported by" them).
 Then SVM draws a line connecting these points.
 The best separating line is perpendicular to it.

 ![[Pasted image 20240723083733.png]]